Last Updated on

 How It Impacts Young Workers

 Getting that first well-paying job is exciting!
 It can be tempting to spend some of the extra cash on dining out or other amenities that were once considered luxuries.
-Doing so, however, can make it much more difficult to pay off student debt, save for a first home, or put away enough for retirement.
+Doing so, however, can make it much more challenging to pay off student debt, save for a first home, or put away enough for retirement.

 The Best Solution for Lifestyle Creep